AIRC-KETI/test_inpainting/README.md

 ```

 ## Test Samples
-Note that IS and FID recommend generating more than 50,000 samples [WGAN-GP, TTUR]
+Note 1: Measuring IS or FID is recommended by generating more than 50,000 samples [WGAN-GP, TTUR]

-Note: The data type is converted from float to uint8 when saving the image.
+Note 2: The data type is converted from float to uint8 when saving the image.
 For accurate measurement, use the test model whenever possible.

 ```bash
 python test_samples.py --dataset [DATASET] --out_path [OUT_DIR] --model_path [MODEL_DIR]